mohammedfirdouss/mohammedfirdouss/README.md

 # Me

 I love working on software that people use.
-I’m happiest working on hard problems and I like to own my systems end-to-end: implementation, debugging, and operating in production.

-I work on cloud infrastructure and K8s with AI and build with Go and Python.
+I’m happiest working on hard problems and I like to own my systems end-to-end: implementation, debugging, and operating in production and work on cloud infrastructure and K8s with AI and build with Go,Python.

 Email me: mohammedfirdous682[at]gmail dot com